TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 7/2 Chronicles 7.4.md

 ---

-Then the king and all the people offered sacrifice before Jehovah.
+Then the king and all the people offered sacrifice before Yahweh.